Ni-Songhao/UnifiedReward/README.md

 - [2025/3] 🔥🔥 We released our unified training dataset in [Huggingface](https://huggingface.co/collections/CodeGoat24/unifiedreward-training-data-67c300d4fd5eff00fa7f1ede).
 - [2025/3] 🔥🔥 We released our checkpoints in [Huggingface](https://huggingface.co/collections/CodeGoat24/unifiedreward-models-67c3008148c3a380d15ac63a).
 - [2025/3] 🔥 We launched the [project page](https://codegoat24.github.io/UnifiedReward/) and [paper](https://arxiv.org/pdf/2503.05236).

-## 📖 Introduction

-This repository release the **UnifiedReward** -- the first unified reward model for multimodal understanding and generation assessment, enabling both pairwise ranking and pointwise scoring, which can be employed for vision model preference alignment.

 <img src=./docs/static/images/pipeline.png width="100%"/>